mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-events.md

 {{< figure src="/attachments/refguide/modeling/application-logic/workflows/workflow-events/workflow-event-entities.png" max-width=100% class="image-border" >}}

 {{% alert color="warning" %}}
-All associations with the above-mentioned non-persistent entities (with the exception of a sub **WorkflowRecord**) are associations with "live" objects, whose state may have been updated since the event occurred.
+All associations to the above-mentioned non-persistent entities (with the exception of a sub **WorkflowRecord**) are associations to "live" objects, whose state may have been updated since the event occurred.
 {{% /alert %}}

 These non-persistent entities are provided as the default input parameters to the microflow specified in the event handler configuration: